deeptools/HiCExplorer/docs/content/tools/hicTransform.rst

 Observed / Expected norm
 ------------------------

-The expected matrix is computed in the same way `Homer software <http://homer.ucsd.edu/homer/interactions/HiCBackground.html>`_ computes it with the option '-norm' set, to conserve this reference, HiCExplorer names this expected matrix computation 'norm'.
-The usage of this expected value computation gives better results for A/B compartment computation for drosophila genomes.
+The expected matrix is computed in the same way as the `Homer software <http://homer.ucsd.edu/homer/interactions/HiCBackground.html>`_ computes it with the option '-norm' set.
+To conserve this reference, HiCExplorer names this expected matrix computation 'norm'.
+The usage of this expected value computation gives better results for A/B compartment computation for Drosophila genomes.

 .. math::